mattt/AnyJSON/README.md

 If none of these libraries are included in the target, AnyJSON falls back on ``NSJSONSerialization`, if available.
 To prefer `NSJSONSerialization` and fall back on the first available 3rd-party framework, `#define _ANYJSON_PREFER_NSJSONSERIALIZATION_`somewhere in your project.

-Why anyone can have such strong opinions about functionality that accounts for what--in so many cases--accounts for such an insignificant percentage of overall runtime is a mystery.
+Why anyone can have such strong opinions about functionality that--in so many cases--accounts for such an insignificant percentage of overall runtime is a mystery.
 But sometimes it's better not to press the issue, and just be as accommodating as you can.
 AnyJSON keeps the peace.

 ## Usage